 Do I Need Seamless Gutters Around My Entire House?

-- 1 min read
+- 4 min read

-Would you put sunscreen on your whole body and skip your feet?
-Because the sun will still burn what’s exposed.
+Because the sun will still burn what's exposed.
 Gutters work the same way with rain.

 Rain doesn't politely fall only where the builder installed protection.
 It hits all sides of your roof, and wherever water runs off without a gutter, it can wreak havoc: